Russia and Ukraine hold their first direct peace talks in 3 years amid low expectations

 “I don’t think they will agree on anything concrete, because summer is the best time for war,” he said, using only the call sign “Corsair,” in keeping with the rules of the Ukrainian military.
 “The enemy is trying to constantly escalate the situation.”

-But he told The Associated Press that many of his fellow soldiers “believe that by the end of the year there will be peace, albeit an unstable one, but peace.”
+But he told AP that many of his comrades “believe that by the end of the year there will be peace, albeit an unstable one, but peace.”

-After Putin didn’t take up Zelenskyy’s challenge to sit down with him in the Turkish capital on Thursday, the Ukrainian president accused Moscow of not making a serious effort to end the war by sending a low-level negotiating team that he described as “a theater prop.”

-Even so, Zelenskyy said that he was sending a team headed by his defense minister to Friday’s meeting in Istanbul.
-That would show Trump that Ukraine is determined to press ahead with peace efforts despite Russian foot-dragging, Zelenskyy said, amid intense diplomatic maneuvering by Kyiv and Moscow.

-A flurry of diplomatic activity took place in Istanbul before the talks.

-Ukrainian officials held an early-morning meeting with national security advisers from the United States, France, Germany and the United Kingdom to coordinate positions, a senior Ukrainian official told The Associated Press on condition of anonymity because of the sensitivity of the matter.
+Before the talks began, Ukrainian officials met with national security advisers from the U.S., France, Germany and the United Kingdom to coordinate positions, a senior Ukrainian official told AP, speaking on condition of anonymity to talk about sensitive matters.

 The U.S. team was led by retired Lt.
 Gen. Keith Kellogg, Trump’s special envoy to Ukraine and Russia, while Umerov and presidential office chief Andriy Yermak represented Ukraine, the official said.